Hisar (missile family): Foreign interest

 Bangladesh has expressed interest in the Hisar-O air defense system.

-Indonesia has signed a contract for the purchase of a variant of the Hisar-O and Hisar-U surface-to-air missile system from Turkish defense company Roketsan at Indo Defence 2022, the system is known as Trisula-O and Trisula-U, and its made specifically for Indonesia's demands, request, and needs.
+Indonesia has signed a contract for the purchase of a variant of the Hisar-O and SİPER surface-to-air missile system from Turkish defense company Roketsan at Indo Defence 2022, the system is known as Trisula-O and Trisula-U, and its made specifically for Indonesia's demands, request, and needs.